arielchook/dpmmn14/README.md

 ### Configuration

-Before running, make sure the `mmn14client` folder is set up correctly:
+Before running, make sure the client directory is set up correctly:

 1.  **`server.info`**: This file must contain the server's address and port.
 For a server running on the same machine, the content should be:
     ```